 Long Term Fishing Forecast:

-The Jefferson is not known as a winter fishery, but some good spring fishing over the skwala stonefly can be had in the early spring.
+The Jefferson is not known as a great fishery, but some good spring fishing over the skwala stonefly can be had in the early spring.

 Looking for More Great Content?